 While he waits for Braigo Labs to take off, Banerjee has “lots going on” with other ideas in his innovation pipeline.
 He posts some of those on his Facebook page.
 “I believe in sharing,” he says.
 One is a new method to transcribe Braille automatically from any documents without the need to install special software.

 Banerjee plans to incorporate his so-called “transcoder software” free with the Braille printer, thereby helping blind students and their parents save between $500 and $600 in software costs.
 He demonstrated that technology a few weeks ago at the technology festival Campus Party Brasil 2015 in Sao Paulo, Brazil.
 In the demo, his software processed a 160-page PDF document in 30 seconds and his Braille printer immediately began printing it.
-Henry Wedler, a doctoral student of chemistry at the University of California, Davis, who has been blind from birth and is now an advisor at Braigo Labs, says,
+Henry Wedler, a doctoral student of chemistry at the University of California, Davis, who has been blind from birth and is now an advisor at Braigo Labs, says, “Having any document printed out in Braille in minutes without any user interaction would be nothing short of groundbreaking and incredible.”

 In Banerjee’s case, Legos were the building blocks of a new and promising business.